kwonus/Quelle-Obsolete/Quelle.md

 The folder must exist, and the file in that folder must not exist.
 If those two conditionas are met, the CloudSearch.java will contain the generated code.

+If the user does not care if the file already exists, the existance check can be bypassed using this command:

+*@generate* Java CloudSearch  > !
+C:\\MyFolder\\src\\CloudSearch.java

 ### X. System Controls

 | Fully Specified Name | Short Name  | Meaning                                                     | Values                                 | Visibility |